Kidding, Dam Raising and Milking

 Pre-Kidding:

 Birthing Mix - The purpose is to improve overall condition for labor and delivery by supporting uterine contractions.
 Additionally tone muscles, provide vitamins/minerals, and help prevent miscarriage.
 I look for one with raspberry and fennel.
 I've used Molly's Herbals, Fir Meadows, and Land of Havilah.
 Molly's is my favorite and my does favorite.
-I was going to make my own mix this year but when using up a bag from last year I noticed how easy it is to put a little on top of their feed and how quickly the devour it first.
+I make my own mix now and it is easy to put a little on top of their feed and how quickly the devour it.

 Hay and Feed Transition - Starting about a month before kidding I add in increasing amounts of alfalfa to the Timothy or grass hay they have been getting 24/7.
-I begin with a handful of chaffehay/alfahay.
-I increase this based on the firmness of their droppings.
-If I increase too quickly they get soft, clumpy or runny poo.
-I begin adding in grain at this time too, starting with about 2 Tbs and increasing to about a cup just prior to kidding.
+I monitor the firmness of their droppings.
+If I increase the alfalfa too quickly they get soft, clumpy or runny poo.
+I begin adding in grain after the alfalfa has been increased, starting with about 2 Tbs and increasing to about a cup just prior to kidding.

 Routine - In order get the right amount of feed to each doe, depending on her due date, I start putting them into birthing stalls at night around a month before kidding.
 This very practical practice has had some great value added benefits.
 1.) at night in winter the herd tends to congregate in the leanto.
 It's a smaller space that results in some additional head butting.
 Putting my most pregnant does in kidding stalls protects them.
 2.)
 They learn what stall belongs to them and it gets very easy to put them up for the night.
 They are also more comfortable going into the stall when labor begins.
 I've actually had does stand in front of their stall to let me know they are ready to begin kidding.
 3.)
 When ligaments are gone and kids have dropped I put the doe in her stall with a buddy in the stall next to her so she can kid in her own space.
 4.)
 Sometime I miss the signs and kids are born in the corral.
 Since the doe knows which stall is hers it has been easy to move her and the newborn kids to the stall afterwards.